 "I created this table that I wanted literally within an hour on Base with some guidance from a colleague at Lark.
 An entire table, dashboard, reports, and automated flows.
 It can really be customized for all enterprise service tasks with the new campus opening."

-When looking at the operation readiness project as a whole, it seemed to be mission impossible with all the challenges mentioned.
+When looking at the operational readiness project as a whole, it seemed to be mission impossible with all the challenges mentioned.
 But after breaking it out into milestones to be hit, then listing out tasks to finish in order to realize the milestone, the grand mission started to be more digestible for each team.

 For the global enterprise service team, the milestones were identifiers across all members who were involved in the readiness project.
 Each task, cascaded from the milestones and assigned to specific individuals, linked back to the milestone using the two-way link in Base.
 This way, the team would be able to track progress for each task and gain a holistic view of a milestone's overall progress.